streetwriters/notesnook/apps/mobile/README.md

 ## Developer guide

 > This project is in a transition state between Javascript & Typescript.
-We are gradually porting everything over to Typescript so if you can help with that, it'd be great!
+We are gradually porting everything over to Typescript, so if you can help with that, it'd be great!

 ### The tech stack

-We try to keep the stack as lean as possible
+We try to keep the stack as lean as possible:

 1. React Native
 2. Typescript/Javascript